What do you when your 3 year old says no to everything, no matter what? Learn the vital tactics to discipline and handle the endless no’s.

 What to do when your 3 year old says no to everything

-You hear that defiance is normal for kids from toddlerhood through the teen years, but that doesn’t make it any easier.
+You hear that defiance is normal child development for preschoolers from toddlerhood through the teen years, but that doesn’t make it any easier.
 Especially when simple rules and responsibilities provoke power struggles.

 Thankfully, all is not lost.
-It’s never too late to rethink your approach to discipline, even if you’ve tried time outs or other methods that haven’t worked.
-As you’ll see, sometimes it takes a different way to discipline, or to even understand what discipline truly is (hint: it’s not punishment).
+It’s never too late to rethink your approach to discipline, even if you’ve tried putting him in time outs or giving a warning.
+As you’ll see, sometimes it takes a different way to discipline and set limits, or even the understanding of what discipline truly is (hint: it’s not punishment).

-Here’s what you can do when your 3 year old says no to everything you say:
+Here’s what you can do when your 3 year old says no to everything:

 1. Show empathy to show you’re on her side